tkf/comparatist/README.md

 as good as Julia implementations.
 Actually, several compile flags (see lib/Makefile) have to be added in order to make C implementations comparable to Julia's.
 The fact that plain -O3 option couldn't beat Julia was surprising.
-I'm not sure what else to do for the C implementations to beat Julia; contributions are welcome :)
+I tried also with `icc -fast` instead of `gcc`, but the C implementations still are not faster than Julia.
+I'm not sure what else to do for the C implementations; contributions are welcome :)

-(TODO: try icc)
+### Julia build with MKL

-Vector-based implantation in Python for the RNN (`rnn [python] vec`) beats Julia, but this is probably to be due to the MKL dot-product function called via numpy.
-Indeed, when I use
+When [Julia build with MKL][conda-julia], it even runs faster.
-[Julia build with MKL][conda-julia], Julia implementations are closer to the best result of Python implementation (see blow); not a huge improvement, though.
+Interestingly, the increase also occurs for loop-based implementation (which does not use MKL routines explicitly), although the improvement is not huge.
+To see the advantages of MKL, more involving computations such as matrix-matrix multiplication and eigenvalue calculation have to be used.
+Such computations are not part of the simulations here.

 [conda-julia]: https://github.com/tkf/conda-julia/